w3c/ColorWeb-CG/hdr_html_canvas_element.md

 results in contouring and banding, even for traditional standard dynamic range (SDR) imagery, like sRGB, which covers a typical luminance range between 0 and 100 cd/m<sup>2</sup>.
-These quantization artifacts become unacceptable with High-Dynamic Range (HDR) imagery, supports luminance ranges between 0 and up to 10,000 cd/m<sup>2</sup>.
+These quantization artifacts become unacceptable with High-Dynamic Range (HDR) imagery, which supports luminance ranges between 0 and up to 10,000 cd/m<sup>2</sup>.

 * As specified at [Rec.
-ITU-R BT.2100](https://www.itu.int/rec/R-REC-BT.2100), two color spaces tailored for HDR imagery have developed: BT.2100 PQ and BT.2100 HLG.
+ITU-R BT.2100](https://www.itu.int/rec/R-REC-BT.2100), two color spaces tailored for HDR imagery have been developed: BT.2100 PQ and BT.2100
+HLG.

 * To render HDR imagery, it is useful to have information on the luminance range